• Skip to primary navigation

 Using a fish grilling basket (or a fish grill) is the perfect way to prevent delicate or expensive fillets from sticking to the grill grate or falling through it.

-This technique is best for delicate fish (like tilapia and flounder), lean fish (like halibut and cod), expensive fish (like king salmon), and small fish that could fall through the grill grate.
+This technique is best for delicate fish (like tilapia and flounder), lean fish (like halibut and cod), expensive fish (like king salmon), and also small fish that could fall through the grill grate.

 Make sure to preheat the grilling basket (along with the grill) before adding the fish, and either buy a fish basket with an insulated handle or use a heat-proof glove.